FAQs

 Each startup must have at least two primary representatives who will actively and consistently participate in the PharmStars accelerator.
 A startup may also include up to two additional representatives to participate in PharmaU.

 Each participating startup is expected to send at least two members of their senior leadership to PharmaU as their primary representatives.
 These representatives must have decision-making authority to represent the startup when engaging in conversations with prospective pharma clients.
 Ideally, the representatives should be the startup’s CEO and other senior leaders.
 To gain the full value from our accelerator, representatives are expected to participate in the entire PharmaU program, attending classes and mentoring meetings.
-The CEO and one other representative are expected in person at the Launch Event and Showcase Event.
+The CEO and one other representative are expected in person at the Launch Event and Summit.
 Up to two additional representatives are welcome to attend classes and mentoring meetings.
-Depending on space, the additional representatives may or may not be able to attend the Launch Event and Showcase Event.
+Depending on space, the additional representatives may or may not be able to attend the Launch Event and Summit.

 We have an extensive curriculum that builds on itself.
 Because our curriculum is cumulative, startup representatives are expected to attend all PharmaU classes.